ad-freiburg/qlever-ui/docs/configure_qleverui.md

 There are many help texts below each configuration box that guide you through the process.
 In the following, we [provide some instructions](#configure-the-autocompletion-queries) on the basic configuration steps.
 Details on the underlying concepts can be found in the [publications](../README.md#publications) on QLever UI.
 If you are done save the settings and reload the QLever UI interface.

 If everything worked correctly you should see backend details displayed on the top right of the regular QLever UI interface.
-If not you can enable details error logging in the user interface (in the top-right dropdown menu) and open your browser's developer console to see the outputs.
+If not you can enable detailed error logging in the user interface (in the top-right dropdown menu) and open your browser's developer console to see the outputs.

 You can also import the respective `*-sample.csv` file for the example backend or manually create examples in the "Examples" section in the admin panel that will be shown in the user interface later on.